Danielle's Place of Crafts and Activities

 Children will enjoy making an acorn-shaped book.
 On the inside pages they can draw pictures of things they can do even though they are still small, or write their own acorn stories.

-This little acorn shape book comes with a poem page and pages on which your children can write or draw about what they would like to grow up to be.
+This little acorn-shaped book comes with a poem page and pages on which your children can write or draw about what they would like to be when they grow up.

 What you will need: